June 27, 2026 · ISCA 2026 · Raleigh, NC

 Submission and Platform: All submissions will be handled through the OpenReview platform.
 The review process will be single-blind; therefore, submissions should include author names and affiliations and should not be anonymized.

-Decisions: All accept/reject decisions will be made exclusively by the human members of the organizing committee.
-Submissions will be evaluated for relevance to the event\'s themes theme, technical novelty, and clarity of presentation.
+Decisions: All accept/reject decisions will be made exclusively by the organizing committee.
+Submissions will be evaluated for relevance to the event's theme, technical novelty, and clarity of presentation.

 We invite the community to submit proposals for short mini-tutorials, tool demonstrations, and hands-on sessions.
 This is a great opportunity to showcase your agent-driven tools, simulation frameworks, and open-source infrastructure to researchers and practitioners at the event.